 The other Congress leaders from Jhansi were also in close contact with him.
 Sometime Chandra Shekar sometime stayed in the house of Master Rudra Narayan Singh and Sitaram Bhaskar Bhagwat.

 In 1928, the associative revolutionary comrades of Azad including Rajguru, Sukhdev, Bhagat Singh and Bhagwati Charan Vohra secretly reorganized the association to transform the Hindustan Republican Association into Hindustan Socialist Republic Army after the death of revolutionary leader Ram Prasad Bismil to achieve their primary objective of independence on the basis of socialist principle.

 Azad wounded badly to secure himself and Sukhdev.
-He killed three policemen and injured many on the time of the encounter
+He killed three policemen and injured many at the time of the encounter

 He was an expert marksman and his action made it possible for Sukhdev to easily escape in another place.

-when he realized that only one bullet remains in his pistol and not in a position to save himself on the safe place then he shot himself dead.
+When he realized that only one bullet remains in his pistol and not in a position to save himself in the safe place then he shot himself dead.
 He upheld the pledge and never to be captured alive by the British.